Do you need help getting from Antigua to Semuc Champey?

 Semuc Champey is a must if you’re in Guatemala for any length of time.

-When starting your adventure in Antigua, it’s likely that you’ll be looking for the best way to get from Antigua to the beautiful Semuc Champey.
+Before starting your adventure, it’s likely that you’ll be looking for the best way to get from Antigua to the beautiful Semuc Champey.

 From Antigua to Semuc Champey